AdaCore/ada-spark-rfcs/considered/possibly_not_returning.rst

 The support for this feature in GNATprove consists of two parts:

-- in flow analysis, a call to (possibly) non-returning procedure inside a possibly non-returning caller should take into account all effects occurring in the path leading to the call, contrary to what is done currently for calls to non-returning procedures.
+- in flow analysis, a call to (possibly) nonreturning procedure inside a possibly nonreturning caller should take into account all effects occurring in the path leading to the call, contrary to what is done currently for calls to nonreturning procedures.
 Technically, this requires to modify the graph of statements inside the caller.

-- in proof, the contract of a possibly non-returning procedure inside a possibly non-returning caller should only apply to those inputs that return.
-Technicaly, this requires to model in Why3 the non-returning cases with a Boolean variable ``no_return`` in Why3 set to ``true`` when a call does not return.
+- in proof, the contract of a possibly nonreturning procedure inside a possibly nonreturning caller should only apply to those inputs that return.
+Technicaly, this requires to model in Why3 the nonreturning cases with a Boolean variable ``no_return`` in Why3 set to ``true`` when a call does not return.
 The postcondition of the callee becomes ``if not no_return then <original postcondition>``.

-Calls to (possibly) non-returning procedures outside of a possibly non-returning caller are handled like calls to non-returning procedures are currently handled.
-In the unlikely case of a possibly non-returning procedure being called from a non-returning subprogram, we also prefer to issue a check that the call is unreachable, as this non-sensical case would require too much special treatment otherwise.
+Calls to (possibly) nonreturning procedures outside of a possibly nonreturning caller are handled like calls to nonreturning procedures are currently handled.
+In the unlikely case of a possibly nonreturning procedure being called from a nonreturning subprogram, we also prefer to issue a check that the call is unreachable, as this non-sensical case would require too much special treatment otherwise.

+A dispatching subprogram and the subprogram it overrides shall be either both possibly nonreturning, or not.

 Rationale and alternatives
 ==========================